Skip to content

 A Quick switch button (centered in the site header on desktop, right-aligned on mobile) opens a command-palette-style dialog for jumping between any deck, collection, or wanted list on the site.
 The same dialog also opens with the keyboard shortcut Ctrl+K (or Cmd+K on macOS).

 When the search field is empty, the dialog lists every deck, collection, and wanted list.
-As soon as you start typing, results are grouped into four priority tiers:
+As soon as you start typing, results are grouped into four priority tiers.
+Matching is case- and accent-insensitive throughout, so teferi finds Téferi and vice versa:

 1. Lists — matches against deck, collection, and wanted-list names (highest priority).